Financial Advisor Blog

 Over the past few years, some highly respected economists have been alarming investors with their predictions that the Federal Reserve’s quantitative easing (QE) program fuels inflation.
 When inflation heats up, interest rates rise, and investors who own both stocks and bonds see the value of their bonds fall.
 However, contrary to these predictions, inflation has remained low.

-The first thing the Federal Reserve (Fed) did in response to the financial crisis was to reduce the rate at which banks borrow money, slashing it from 5.25% to zero.
+The first thing the Federal Reserve (Fed) did in response to the financial crisis was to cut the rate at which banks borrow money, slashing it from 5.25% to zero.
 “Banks borrow money?” you may ask.
 “I thought banks lent money!”
 They do both.
 Banks lend more money to the public than they have, and whenever they don’t have enough money to process a customer’s loan, they borrow from other banks.

 Even with this rate at zero, the economy languished.
 With only one tool left—QE—the Fed, with a click of a mouse, created trillions of dollars to buy longer-term bonds from banks, pension plans and asset managers, hoping those purchases would lower longer-term interest rates and spur more bank lending.